 - Students and faculty will present concerts that are open to the university and the general public.

 - Students will be encouraged to participate in professional organizations such as Music Therapy Club, Mid-Atlantic Region of the Association for Music Therapy, Slippery Rock Chapter of the Pennsylvania Collegiate Music Educators Association, Pennsylvania Music Educators Association and Mu Phi Epsilon.

-The Department of Music was granted accreditation this summer by The National Association of Schools of Music.
+*The Department of Music was granted accreditation by The National Association of Schools of Music.
 This ten-year process of assessment and evaluation culminated in a massive self-study document, a visitation by NASM evaluators and several years of revisions of the department's policies and curricula.